omarait-mlouk/react-native-elements/README.md

 This project is all about react native components, that are no longer supported or not built in to be used in the app.
 Components like checkbox, radio selector, group of radio selectors...etc.

-Note this is only basic code no extra dependencies are needed
+Note this is only basic code no extra dependencies are needed.

 ## Prerequisites